Folklorama 2026

 Daniel is a 24 year young man who is always on the go.
 He is currently attending Options, Pathways and Transition, a day program where he has met many friends and has had many learning opportunities.
 Daniel is a Special Olympics athlete in 5 pin bowling and basketball.
 A part time job at the Tundra Grill in the Assiniboine Park Zoo, music, dancing, singing, zumba, taiko drumming, cycling, cheering on the Manitoba Moose, and motorcycle rides with his dad, fill up the rest of his free time.
 You can meet Daniel as he is greeting guests and volunteers at the Japanese Pavilion.

-Food & Drink Menu
+Food & Drink Menu - TBA

 Japanese Pavilion